casangi/xradio/tests/README.md

         overwrite=True,
         parallel_mode="none",
     )
-    yield ps_path # Pause and Run Test(s)
+    yield ps_path

-    # TearDown
     shutil.rmtree(ps_path)
-    shutil.rmtree(test_data_path(request.param, tmp_path))
+    shutil.rmtree(download_measurement_set(request.param, tmp_path))
 ```
-> Because `test_data_path` is a function that is used within `test_ps_path` it does not need to be decorated as a fixture in `conftest.py` In pytest, yield is used in fixtures to define setup and teardown.
+> Because `download_measurement_set` is a function that is used within `convert_measurement_set_to_processing_set` it does not need to be decorated as a fixture in `conftest.py` In pytest, yield is used in fixtures to define setup and teardown.
 When the fixture is first called, it runs until it hits the first yield.
 It pauses and returns the value to the test.
 After the test executes, the fixture resumes from where it left off.

 Fixtures can have different **scopes**, controlling how often they are created: